South Fork American River - 2 Day Camp Trip

-Rafting Trip Departures: Every Saturday April thru October and every Thursday June thru August.
-You may arrive the night before on Friday and camp or meet on Saturday at 10:30 am for your rafting trip.
+Rafting Trip Departures: Every Saturday April thru October and every Monday and Thursday June thru August.
+You may arrive the night before your trip for your first nights of camping.

 Click here to download weekend trip details (pdf)

-Trip Includes: 2 nights camping (cabin tents & river tents are an additional cost), 5 delicious meals, and 2 days of rafting, the Lower Gorge Run the first day followed by the Chili Bar Run the second day.
+Trip Includes: 2 nights camping (cabin tents & river tents are an additional cost), 4 delicious meals (2 breakfasts and 2 lunches) plus dinner on weekend trips, and 2 days of rafting, the Lower Gorge Run the first day followed by the Chili Bar Run the second day.

-Our 2 day trip includes 5 delicious meals and 2 nights camping at our private river front camp where you can enjoy our grass lawn, recreation area with sand volleyball court, ping pong and foosball.
+Our 2 day trip includes 4 delicious meals (plus dinner on weekend trips) and 2 nights camping at our private river front camp where you can enjoy our grass lawn, recreation area with sand volleyball court, ping pong and foosball.
 Cabin tents and river tents can be added at an additional cost.
 The 2 day Camp Trip includes the $10 camping fee per person/per night.
 You may bring your own tent at no additional cost.

 Our trip begins with breakfast followed by a a brief trip orientation and safety talk.
 Afterwards we will begin our 13 mile journey down the Lower Gorge of the South Fork American which begins as we float a swift but mellow section of the river allowing everyone to perfect their paddling skills in preparation for the challenging American River Gorge.
 After a delicious 'deli-style lunch (on midweek trips we have lunch at our camp prior to begining the trip) we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
-Our journey ends on the warm, still waters of Folsom Lake where an awaiting bus or van shuttles you back to the EarthTrek Camp where you can relax and enjoy a complimentary beer and hors d'oeuvres as our guides prepare a dinner feast.
-After dinner we present an entertaining slide and video show where you can see yourself rafting the biggest rapids of the day.
+Our journey ends on the warm, still waters of Folsom Lake where an awaiting bus or van shuttles you back to the EarthTrek Camp where you can relax in our camp and enjoy dinner on your own at a local restaurant Dinner included at camp on weekends).

 The next morning after breakfast we will shuttle you up to Chili Bar where we begin our thrilling 8 mile run.
 The action begins immediately with Meatgrinder, followed by numerous rapids including Racehorse Bend, Rock Garden, Triple Threat and climaxed by a mad dash through famed Troublemaker Rapid.
 Our trip ends as we pull ashore back at our camp where your guides prepare a tasty barbecue lunch.
 The trip concludes at about 2:30-3 PM.